Online fundraising continues to grow in importance for all nonprofits. More and more gifts are coming in via website donation pages.

 Do you really need the “Make this gift anonymous” box?

 Clear the clutter and you’ll raise more money!

-4. Add video – on your home page, on your “make a gift” page, on the page with the donation form.
+Use video on your home page, on your “make a gift” page, and/or on the page with the donation form.

 A video on your “make a gift” page explains how the donor’s money can make an impact.